The Ultimate Camp Kitchen – Gear for Gourmet Meals in the Wild

 Cooking Equipment: More Than Just a Fancy Pan

-First on the list is a portable stove.
-Now, I’ve seen people attempt to cook over an open fire using nothing but twigs and sheer willpower.
-Spoiler alert: it usually ends badly with smoke signals instead of delicious smells wafting through the trees.
+A portable stove is at the top of the list.
+I’ve seen individuals try to cook over an open fire with nothing but twigs and their resolve.
+Spoiler alert: it usually ends horribly, with smoke signals instead of tasty fragrances coming from the trees.

 Utensils That Mean Business